nijoe1/fil-docs-local/smart-contracts/filecoin-evm-runtime/difference-with-ethereum.md

    1. Some instructions may be more expensive and/or cheaper in Filecoin EVM runtime than they are in the EVM.
    2. EVM instruction costs can depend on the exact Filecoin EVM runtime code-paths taken, and caching.

+{% hint style="danger" %}
-> **Warning:** Filecoin gas costs are not set in stone and should never be hard-coded.
+Filecoin gas costs are not set in stone and should never be hard-coded.
 Future network upgrades will break any smart contracts that depend on gas costs not changing.
+{% endhint %}

 ## Gas stipend